James Wood (baseball): Personal life

-Wood's father, Kenny Wood, played college basketball at Richmond, where he is a member of the school's athletic Hall of Fame.
+Wood's father, Kenny Wood, played college basketball for the Richmond Spiders and is a member of the school's athletic Hall of Fame.
 He also played professionally in Europe.
-His sister, Sydney Wood, played college basketball for Northwestern and was a team captain.
+His sister, Sydney Wood, played college basketball for the Northwestern Wildcats and was a team captain.
 James Wood is the nephew of former NBA player Howard Wood, who played for the Utah Jazz.